About Regional Arts Australia

 Regional Arts Australia (RAA) was founded in 1943 as the Arts Council of Australia.
 Today’s is organisation is a not for profit peak body that is the national voice for arts in regional Australia.

-- Raises the profile of arts in regional Australia
+- Raise the profile of arts in regional Australia

-- Advocates that regional arts are considered in the development of national policy
+- Advocate that regional arts are considered in the development of national policy

-- Increases resources for arts in regional Australia
+- Increase resources for arts in regional Australia

 We champion the politics and poetics of regional, rural, and remote creative practice by engaging across multiple platforms, policy agendas, and cultural landscapes.

 Our work is cross-disciplinary, inter-generational and inclusive and our national reach ensures we can facilitate significant outcomes through; partnerships, advocacy, practice, and research.

 Our partnerships build connection and generate exchange through cross-industry stakeholder engagement.
 We